nci/scores/docs/paper.md

 At the time of writing, `scores` includes over 50 metrics, statistical techniques and data processing tools.
 For an up to date list, please see the `scores` documentation.

-We anticipate more metrics, tools and statistical techniques will be added over time.
+The ongoing development roadmap includes additional metrics, tools, and statistical tests.

 Table: A **Curated Selection** of the Metrics, Tools and Statistical Tests Currently Included in `scores`